tilm4nn/swing-utils/README.txt

 SwingUtils Java API
 -------------------

-Contents:
+Copyright (C) 2014 Tilmann Kuhn
+See LICENSE.txt for details of the MIT license.

+Contents of this readme:

 * Purpose
 * Target audience
 * Installation notes
-* Changes History
+* Change history
 * Contents of the release
 * How to get started
 * How to build
-* How to reach me
+* How to contact me
 * Limitations and bugs
-* Copyright